How to design a nursery: guidelines, organization of spaces together with a BIM model example ready for you to download

 - canteen personnel dressing room 5.00 m²

 - laundry 8,80 m²

 - teachers’ room 15.35 m²

-Here you can download the project DWG CAD drawings and a 3D model produced with Edificius, the architectural BIM 3D design software.
+Here you can download the 3D model produced with an architectural BIM design software.